 Tlick!
 The last one popped off.
 Bombi rushed over from the corner of the room, where she’d been examining a suspicious spot on the wall, and wrapped her hands around the edge of the bench.
 Chagrinn dropped the implements he’d used, as if a royal guard had walked in and found him holding lock picking tools.

 The light wrapped around the tool’s core unfurled.
 It grew upward and spread out, taking the shape of a tree about three feet high.
 Its branches grew wider and wider until Bombi and Chagrinn were under them like an umbrella.
 Despite the structure’s size it looked like the mightiest tree they had ever seen.
 Its roots had failed to spread; they stayed wrapped around the tool’s core, but the trunk had the presence of iron.
-It was made of light, but the unwillingness of the air to pass through it made it seem heavy enough to crush them.
+It was made of light, yet the unwillingness of the air to pass through it made it seem heavy enough to crush them.

 “It’s the traveling tree,” Chagrinn whispered under its brightness.
 Tiny lights like fireflies spiraled around its branches and flew between them.
 A few descended to their level and examined the darkest folds in their clothes.